 Anyone wishing to bring or store a Privately Owned Firearm on Ft.
 Leonard Wood for authorized legal activities must properly register the firearm.
 Military members and their family members residing on the installation must register all firearms upon arrival.
 All military members regardless of rank must have the firearms registration form signed by their current unit Commander.

-The Public Affairs Office supports the installation by communicating on behalf of the installation and its leadership - providing clear, accurate, timely information to internal & external audiences.
+The Public Affairs Office supports the installation by communicating on behalf of the installation and its leadership - providing clear, accurate, timely information to internal and external audiences.
 We employ a variety of communication strategies- including internal news and information products, media engagement, and public outreach.

 Recycling centers available to all military ID cardholders at Fort Leonard Wood.